-In 1962, Venerable Master Hsing Yun established the Tsung Ling Buddhist College at Fo Guang Shan, and subsequently developed fifteen other Buddhist colleges for the study of the Buddhist Dharma and the education and development of monks and nuns.
+In 1962, Venerable Master Hsing Yun established the Tsung Ling Buddhist College at Fo Guang Shan, and subsequently developed fifteen other Buddhist colleges for the study of the Buddhist dharma and the education and development of monks and nuns.
 A related activity was the establishment of the Buddha's Light International Association (BLIA) in 1992.
-This is a laity-based educational and service organization that now has over 130 chapters with several million members in over 60 countries.
-The establishment of post-secondary educational institutions combining Buddhist theory and practices with formal academic studies has been a lifelong commitment of Venerable Master Hsing Yun, After much planning and preparation, three such universities were founded.
-The first was University of the West in Los Angeles County, USA. which opened its doors as Hsi Lai University in the spring of 1991.
-Nan Hua University in Jiayi, Taiwan began instruction in 1996, and Fo Guang University in Ilan, Taiwan opened in 1999.
-In Australia, Nan Tien Institute was founded in 2001 and received accreditation from the Australian government to offer graduate degrees in Applied Buddhist Studies in 2009.
+This laity-based educational and service organization now has over 130 chapters with several million members in over 60 countries.
+The establishment of post-secondary educational institutions combining Buddhist theory and practices with formal academic studies has been a lifelong commitment of Venerable Master Hsing Yun.

+After much planning and preparation, three such universities were founded.
+The first was University of the West in Los Angeles County, USA, which opened its doors as Hsi Lai University in the spring of 1991.
+Nanhua University in Jiayi, Taiwan began instruction in 1996, and Fo Guang University in Ilan, Taiwan opened in 1999.
+In Australia.
+Nan Tien Institute was founded in 2001 and received accreditation from the Australian government to offer graduate degrees in Applied Buddhist Studies in 2009.
 All four universities combine Buddhist teaching and practice with academic disciplines and grant a variety of degrees from the bachelor's level through the PhD.
-The universities are associated with and connected to an extensive network of temple-sponsored research centers, where scholars from many countries engage in research projects.
+Guang Ming College is the newest member of the Fo Guang Shan family.
+Located in the Philippines, it focuses on performing arts and Buddhist studies.
+All member institutions are associated with and connected to an extensive network of temple-sponsored research centers, where scholars from many countries engage in research projects.

 In North America, Venerable Master Hsing Yun founded Hsi Lai Temple in 1978 in Hacienda Heights, California.
-After ten years of preparation and a cost of over 30 million dollars, it officially opened to the public in 1988.
+After ten years of preparation, the temple officially opened its doors to the public in 1988.
 Hsi Lai Temple is situated on 15 acres and includes ten major buildings, including the main shrine, library, auditorium, convention hall, exhibition hall, Buddhist art museum, memorial pagoda, and dining hall.
 Hsi Lai Temple is designed in the tradition of Chinese palatial architecture and is the most expansive Buddhist temple and monastic center in the Western hemisphere.

 UWest began offering courses in the classrooms of Hsi Lai Temple in 1991 and moved to its current location in Rosemead in 1996.
 The university continues to maintain close ties with Hsi Lai Temple.
-Hsi Lai Temple has a regular schedule of ceremonies, chanting services, festivals, lectures, and meditation programs that welcome UWest students.
+The temple has a regular schedule of ceremonies, chanting services, festivals, lectures, and meditation programs that welcome UWest students.
 Hsi Lai Temple provides students the opportunity to participate in Buddhist practice and to observe the discipline and values of monastic life.
 Students are also encouraged to experience Buddhist religious life by joining in temple celebrations and ceremonies.

 Venerable Master Hsing Yun served as the president of UWest from its inception to the end of 1997.
-Since 1998, he has encouraged and supported the WASC accreditation process, successfully completed on February 16, 2006.
+Since 1998, he has encouraged and supported the WSCUC accreditation process, successfully completed on February 16, 2006.
 The Venerable Master continues his work in fundraising for the university and attends some of its important ceremonies and international conferences.
 He is the founding member and chair emeritus of the Board of Trustees.
-Day-to-day administrative and academic functions are entrusted to the current university president.
+Day-to-day administrative and academic functions are entrusted to the university president.